Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 - Natasha Watkinson

-As part of this evolution, Zest4life has committed £250,000 to support Nutritional Therapists with behaviour-change training, including a £500 bursary available to every eligible practitioner.
+As part of this evolution, Zest4life has committed £250,000 to support Nutritional Therapists with behaviour-change training and is offering a £500 bursary for eligible practitioners.
 This is not just an investment in a new training course; it is a direct investment in you, your practice, and your long-term professional future.

 To understand why this matters now more than ever, we need to look clearly at what is changing around us.